 This is not recommended.
 Together's underlying database does not work well with NAS drives.
-In addition, it is not safe for more that one computer to access a Together library simultaneously.
+In addition, it is not safe for more that one computer to access a Together library file simultaneously.
+Use iCloud to share libraries between devices instead.

 Apart from the application itself, to move Together to another Mac you need do nothing for iCloud libraries.
 For local libraries, you just need to move its library folder:

 - In Together, reveal your library folder in the Finder by holding on the Command key and clicking "Together" in the title bar of the library window, then choosing the topmost folder on the pop-up menu shown.